 For his book title, Moore has chosen the word “split” to describe the FAI’s establishment – certainly, it makes for a snappier, more concise title and the process by which two associations came to exist on the island has indeed long been popularly understood or described in such terms – although I contend that this may not be the most appropriate term to describe the development of a second island association, as it might be suggestive of there having been a deliberate partitionist spirit within the new organisation.
 To assume there was such a spirit would be to misunderstand the events of the day.

 The FAI was originally set up in 1921, not technically to split from the IFA, but to actually replace the IFA as the national all-island association.
 It was reported in August of that year that the organisation was the “Football Association of All-Ireland [and] as its name indicates, will have jurisdiction over all Ireland, and it is expected that clubs will affiliate from all provinces”.
-Indeed, the Falls District League of mainly-nationalist west Belfast (which included clubs like West Ham and Alton United, who won the 1923 FAI Cup) affiliated with the new Dublin-based association along with other northern clubs from the predominantly-nationalist settlements of Derry and Downpatrick.
+Indeed, the Falls District League of mainly-nationalist west Belfast (which included clubs like West Ham and Alton United, who won the 1923 FAI Cup) affiliated with the new Dublin-based association along with other northern clubs from the predominantly-nationalist towns of Derry and Downpatrick.

 It was only when the Dublin association came to seek admission to FIFA, the international governing body of football, in 1923 that the FAI’s jurisdiction was limited to the 26 counties of what was then the Irish Free State and it adopted the name ‘the Football Association of the Irish Free State’.
 In effect, formal and official recognition was dependent upon a compromising on ideals; the association would not have been admitted to FIFA had it insisted on maintaining a 32-county, all-island jurisdiction.